EDGENortheastern/tkinter-resources-ifcs2/README.md

 ## The steps to learn tkinter

 ### `Hello world`

+#### `Hello world` in a replit

+[Replit](https://replit.com/) is an online integrated development environment (IDE) that allows users to write code in various programming languages **directly in the web browser.** It supports a multitude of programming languages, including Python, JavaScript, Java, C++, HTML/CSS, and many more.

+> Please, make sure you have your own [replit](https://replit.com) account for the seminars.

+❗ To start a new tkinter project in replit choose the tkinter template.

 Aa good first step is to build a simple Hello World application.